How Your Personality Predicts Your Romantic Life

 It is possible that the meaning of personality similarity changes across the life of the relationship.
 Michelle Shiota of the University of Arizona and Robert Levenson at the University of California, Berkeley (2007) found that while similar personality predicts higher relationship satisfaction among young married couples, among older couples, similarity in the big five major traits predicted reduced satisfaction.

 Our basic personality traits are under strong genetic influence and are not easy to change.
-Personality predicts behavior in many areas, including relationship, sexual behavior, and satisfaction.
+Personality predicts behavior in many areas, including relationships, sexual behavior, and satisfaction.
 High neuroticism is clearly problematic in this context.
 In contrast, agreeableness and conscientiousness are unambiguously positive qualities.
 Openness appears to play a minor role, and extroversion has a mixed-bag quality, with both positive and negative consequences for relationships.
 Contrary to popular belief, personality similarity between spouses is not necessary for long-term relationship success.

 Overall, the data suggest that those who are looking for a partner for enduring love and sex need not fixate on finding someone similar to them in personality.
 Rather, they’d benefit from looking for a partner who’s agreeable, conscientious, and emotionally stable.
 An extroverted partner may prove a package deal: It’ll be fun, but it might not end well.
 An overly neurotic partner is an invitation to the blues.